Carpal tunnel release surgery

 • how quickly you recover from the surgery

-Your hand may be weak for about six weeks after surgery.
-Some people find they’re ready to go back within about two weeks.
+Your hand may be weak for about 6-12 weeks after surgery.
+Some people find they’re ready to go back to work within about two weeks.
 You may be ready sooner if you can do lighter duties.
+You may be able to return to a desk-based job after a few days, for example.
 But it may take longer if you do heavy manual work.

 Your surgeon can give you advice on when to go back to work.
 They can complete a ‘return to work’ form if this is needed by your employer.
 If you need more time, you can discuss this with your GP, surgeon or occupational health service, if you have one at work.

 When you do return to work, you may need to take things easy at first.
-You may have to avoid anything that puts too much strain on your hands, such as:
+Don’t do anything that puts too much strain on your hands, such as:

 Complications of carpal tunnel release surgery

 Complications are problems that may happen during or after your procedure.
-All surgical procedures carry a risk of certain complications.
+All surgical procedures carry a risk of some complications.

 The most common complications associated with carpal tunnel release surgery include the following.
 Your surgeon can explain how these may apply to you.